jacoby149/rectangles/README.md

 #### Overview (The Rectangles Standard In 12 Steps) :

-1. The index.html body has an <App/> component rendered into it.
+1. The index.html body has an App component rendered into it.
-2. <App/> is comprised of rectangles.
+2. App is comprised of rectangles.
 3. The main rectangle (root rectangle) is a viewport sized Rectangle with className = "root".
 4. The root rectangle is the only rectangle that has no free dimensions.
 5. All non root rectangles have 1 free dimension that can be resized with the s={size} attribute.